Sergsxm/UIBundle/README.md

 # Sergsxm UIBundle

-It\`s bundle for Symfony2 framework, which provides functions for creating forms, table lists and tree forms.
+It\`s bundle for Symfony2 framework, which provides functions for creating forms, table lists and tree (order) forms.
 This is useful when creating a site\`s backend.

 **The bundle being developed, be careful when using in projects.**